wlibuaa/academic-kickstart/content/home/about.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Correlated Quantum Matter and Topological Materials" subtitle = "Welcome to CQTM$^2$ Group"
+title = "Correlated Quantum Matter and Materials" subtitle = "Welcome to CQM$^2$ Group"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.